Missions is the work of Christ. It's basically carrying Jesus' life and his desires inside of us, and moving into places where people don't know him.

 It doesn’t take years of theological schooling to be able to tell someone that Jesus died for them.
 And you don’t need a degree to be able to lovingly pray and point people towards trusting and following Jesus.
 Remember, the disciples didn’t have have an ‘education’ by today’s standards.

 But this life does take a certain kind of training.
 You need to be obedient and faithful to follow the commands of Jesus.
 You need to learn the Bible well.
 You need to be strengthened through prayer to stay faithful and healthy in the face of increased stress, loneliness, and temptation.
-The right kind of Bible College or discipleship program can be of great help, fostering and encouraging these disciplines.

 Practically speaking, the main skill that you will need is an understanding of the language and the culture.
 And that’s earned by months and years of conversations and cups of tea.
 This is a serious skill, and a lifelong pursuit.